Deep reinforcement learning for preparation of thermal and prethermal quantum states: Reinforcement learning for quantum state preparation

 \subsection{Global state preparation}

 Next, we review the general protocol to prepare a desired isolated quantum many-body state using the deep RL framework.
-Concretely, we aim to prepare a target quantum state \(\ket{\psi_{\rm target}}\) from an easily prepared quantum state \(\ket{\psi_0}\), assuming that a set of unitary \(\{U_i\}_i\) is available at any time step.
+Specifically, we aim to prepare a target quantum state \(\ket{\psi_{\rm target}}\) from an easily prepared quantum state \(\ket{\psi_0}\), assuming that a set of unitary \(\{U_i\}_i\) is available at any time step.
 By finding the best sequence of unitaries, we try to approximate the target state as

-It is straightforward to see that such a problem setup is in a great connection with the RL\@; we identify the quantum many-body system with the environment and the available set of unitaries $\{U_i\}_i$ with the action candidates $\{a_t\}$ at each time step.
+It is straightforward to see that such a problem setup is in a great connection with the RL\@; we identify the quantum many-body system with the environment and the available set of unitaries \(\{U_i\}_i\) with the action candidates \(\{a_t\}\) at each time step.

 Regarding the observation \(o_t\), many works have proposed to use the results for the measurements on the target system~\cite{sivak_model-free_2022,wang_deep_2020,borah_measurement-based_2021}.
-Meanwhile, when the both initial and target states are fixed during the whole training, we can expect that the action history \(\{a_{t'}\}_{t'\leq t}\) contains enough information to find out the desired protocol ~\cite{bukov_reinforcement_2018-1,yao_reinforcement_2021}.
+Meanwhile, when both the initial and target states are fixed during the whole training, we can expect that the action history \(\{a_{t'}\}_{t'\leq t}\) will contain enough information to find out the desired protocol ~\cite{bukov_reinforcement_2018-1,yao_reinforcement_2021}.